jttttsound/riot33k/README.md

 - I'm a high school student who joined github only to work on a project.
 I might use this more though because I am willing to learn how to be a programmer.

 - Working on the Rowblox project.
-Everything is private.
+Everything is private on our github.

 - Reach out to me.
    - Talk to me on [Discord.](https://discord.com/users/654805977287229440)